TeamTravelJournal/AndroidTravelJournalApp/README.md

 ## Time Spent

 Sprint 1&2: 1 week each, spent on developing the main functionalities.

 Sprint 3: 1 week, spent on polishing UI and adding additional features.

-After selected for Public Demo, we spent the rest of our time to add Augmented Reality and other additional features, to polish the UI and to fix bugs.
+After selected for Public Demo, we spent the rest of our time to add Augmented Reality and other additional features, also to polish UI and fix bugs.

 ## User Stories